dreger/audaciousfox.net/_posts/articles/2016-02-18-firewatch.md

 subtitle: This game is short, but very good
 date: 2016-02-18 19:57
 ---
 _![Firewatch, by Campo Santo](http://i.imgur.com/tmBrubi.jpg)_

-<small>Via <a href="http://blog.camposanto.com/post/138965082204/firewatch-launch-wallpaper-when-we-redid-the">Campo Santo</a></small>
+<small><em>Via <a href="http://blog.camposanto.com/post/138965082204/firewatch-launch-wallpaper-when-we-redid-the">Campo Santo</a></em></small>

 _Firewatch_ is a short game.
 It only takes a couple of hours to play through, and there isn't a lot of replayability.
 Over the course of three days, an hour or two a night, my wife and I played _Firewatch_ to completion.

 We purchased and played _Firewatch_ on our PS4.
 At times, I noticed small performance dips, particularly in areas with an overabundance of trees (_sigh_, foliage), but those moments were few and far between, and I've read that a future patch will address performance issues.